mosip/documentation/docs/postgres-db.md

 MOSIP uses [Postgres](https://www.postgresql.org) DB for all relational data storage.
 The DB creation SQL scripts are located under `/db_scripts` the folder of the module repository.
 In [sandbox deployment](https://github.com/mosip/mosip-infra/tree/release-1.2.0/deployment/v3/external/postgres), Postgres is installed as a docker inside the cluster.
 However, in production deployment, typically, Postgres will be installed external to the cluster.&#x20;

-### ER Diagrams of all the databases part of MOSIP
+### Entity Relationship Diagrams of all the MOSIP databases

 [MOSIP_AUDIT](_images/mosip-audit-er.png)